yatt-code/reportly/docs/getting-started.md

 - Reinstall dependencies: `npm ci`
 - Check for TypeScript errors: `npm run lint`

+### Tailwind CSS Configuration Issues

+- **Error: "It looks like you're trying to use `tailwindcss` directly as a PostCSS plugin"**: This occurs when using Tailwind CSS v4 with an outdated configuration.
+Update your `postcss.config.js` to use `@tailwindcss/postcss` instead of `tailwindcss`.
+- **Error: "Cannot apply unknown utility class"**: This may happen when there's a mismatch between Tailwind CSS versions.
+Ensure your configuration matches the installed version (v3 or v4).
+- **For Tailwind CSS v3**: Use `tailwindcss` in your PostCSS config and `import('tailwindcss').Config` in your Tailwind config.
+- **For Tailwind CSS v4**: Use `@tailwindcss/postcss` in your PostCSS config and `import('@tailwindcss/postcss').Config` in your Tailwind config.

 ## 📚 Additional Resources

 - [Project Documentation](./README.md)